-When you're denied for a credit card, loan, or other credit-based product or service because of information in your credit report, the creditor is required to send a letter letting you know the reason or reasons you were denied, and insufficient credit references will be listed on the letter if that is one of the reasons.
-This adverse action notice should come in the mail 7 to 10 days after you've filed your application.
+When your application is denied, the creditor is required to send a letter letting you know the reason or reasons you were denied, and insufficient credit references will be listed on the letter if that is one of the reasons.
+This adverse action notice should come in the mail a week to 10 days after your application is denied.

 Denied Because of Insufficient Credit References

 There are many different reasons you could be denied, one of them being "insufficient number of credit references."
 This note means that you don't have enough credit accounts on your credit report to meet that lender's qualifications.
-This situation – having very few credit accounts on your credit report – might also be called a "limited credit history" or "thin credit file."
+This situation also might be called a "limited credit history" or "thin credit file."

 Different creditors and lenders have different requirements for the number of credit accounts you need to have before they'll approve your application.
 Some may approve you without any accounts (or references), others may require you to have more than three.
 You can be denied for not having enough credit accounts, even if you have a pretty good credit score.
-Though you probably won't have excellent credit with only a few credit accounts on your credit report.
+However, you probably won't have excellent credit with only a few credit accounts on your credit report.

 The adverse action notice you receive also will include instructions for ordering a free copy of the credit report that was used in the decision.
 You'll have 60 days to order a copy of this credit report.
-Make sure you get your report, so you can verify that all your open, active credit accounts are being reported properly.
+Make sure you get your report so you can verify that all of your open, active credit accounts are being reported properly.
 Viewing your credit report also will confirm the number of accounts you have on your credit report.

-If you're denied because of "insufficient number of credit references," you'll need more positive credit accounts on your credit report before your application can be approved at that institution.
+If you're denied because of an insufficient number of credit references, you'll need more positive credit accounts on your credit report before your application can be approved at that institution.
 Because creditors' requirements vary, you may get approved at other bank or credit card issuer even with the same number of credit accounts on your credit report.
 Consider shopping around with other lenders.